nash-io/openlimits/README.md

 * Easy to add support for additional exchanges.
 * Open-source only, now and forever.

-Warning: the project is still in development and a lot of breaking changes are being made.
+**Warning**: the project is still in development and a lot of breaking changes are being made.

 ### Community